laktek/SugarlessJS/README.md

   ```

-* Calling `sugarless.clear()` will clear the remaining functions in the queue and exit the context with the result of the current function.
+* Calling `sugarless.clear()` will clear the remaining functions in the chain and exit the context with the result of the current function.

   ```javascript
     $_({})(